marceloadsj/tw-apply/README.md

 }

 function App() {
-  return <Button className="bg-blue-500" />; // I will be red, but I don't want to create new classes everytime :( }
+  return <Button className="bg-blue-500" />; // I will be blue, but I don't want to create new classes everytime :( }
 ```